FORGE Program: FORGE’s Mission

 FORGE aims to build upon the capacity of African refugees to cultivate empowered communities and to create the conditions for peace and prosperity in their countries.
-FORGE believes that individuals affected by war are a key factor to breaking the cycle of war and poverty in Africa.
+FORGE believes that individuals affected by war are a key factor in breaking the cycle of war and poverty in Africa.
 Instead of providing relief work for refugees, FORGE aims at providing education and training to refugees in order to empower them with greater economic and leadership capacity.
 There are five main project areas that FORGE is now working on: Education, Economic Development, Health Education, Women’s Empowerment and Community Enrichment.

 Recently, FORGE has launched a new program called the Collaborative Project Planning Process (CPPP).
 Believing that the most effective, relevant and sustainable development projects come from the insights and vision of the refugee community itself, FORGE launched the CPPP to provide refugees with the resources that are unreachable to them when building education and enrichment projects for their communities.